Alfresco/docs-alfresco/content-accelerator/latest/develop/extension-content-accelerator.md

 > **Note:** In many ACA Policy and Procedure implementations, dedicated per-version renditions are a regulatory requirement.

-If, however, the `tsg:renditioned` aspect is not desired, or the model already exists and cannot be updated, it is possible to turn on view time renditioning in the Document Viewer config in the Stage
+If, however, the `tsg:renditioned` aspect is not desired, or the model already exists and cannot be updated, it is possible to turn on view time renditioning in the Document Viewer config in the Stage.